School lunch program at Berkeley Public School

 Accordion Content

-• Lunch will be served during first break at 11am in the Kitchen Garden room.
+• Lunch was served during first break at 11am in the Kitchen Garden room.

-• On arrival, children will wash their hands and then sit at a table set for six children.
+• On arrival, children washed their hands and then sat at a table set for six children.

-• The cook and helpers will serve the meal to the children on a plate.
+• The cook and helpers served the meal to the children on a plate.

-• Children will have 20 minutes to enjoy lunch in a social, pressure-free setting and chat with their friends.
+• Children had 20 minutes to enjoy lunch in a social, pressure-free setting and chat with their friends.

-• At the end of the meal break, children will be asked to clear their plate and place setting.
+• At the end of the meal break, children were asked to clear their plate and place setting.

-• Children will have the opportunity to provide feedback about each meal.
+• Children had the opportunity to provide feedback about each meal.

-• Our goal is to create a positive, calm mealtime experience.
+• Our goal was to create a positive, calm mealtime experience.

 Pressure-free mealtimes